tarasermolenko/RemoteAccessTool/ReadMe.md

 - Linux
 - Python3
 - SSH
-- Email account ( must have LSA Access enabled)
+- Email account ( must have LSA Access enabled or use Secure App Password if using gmail)

 **Target PC**
 - Windows 10/11 privileged user